ltorio/Torio_FinalProject/README.md

 ../uce_to_protein.py queryblast -i *unaligned.fasta
 ```

-From the previous blast results stored in .xml file, we retrieve the best hits.
+From the previous blast results stored in .xml files, we retrieve the best hits.
 A single SQLite database is created from each .xml file storing the locus name, taxon name, name of annotated protein matched in the reference, nucleotide query trimmed from introns, trimmed and untrimmed protein queries, and protein subject that was matches the reference set.
 ```
 ../uce_to_protein.py parse -i fasta_to_xml.conf -o my_uce_hits.sqlite
 ```

-Finally we convert the SQLite database information about the best hits into a more typical FASTA format, which requires a taxon configuration file, Hamicus_taxon-set.conf, that simply lists all the sample names.
+Finally we convert the SQLite database information about the best hits into a more typical FASTA format which requires a taxon configuration file, Hamicus_taxon-set.conf, that simply lists all the sample names.
 ```
 ../uce_to_protein.py queryprot -d my_uce_hits.sqlite -c Hamicus_taxon-set.conf -g all
 ```